Call To Schedule A Free Consultation

 • Making serious surgical errors, such as performing surgery on the wrong part of the patient’s body or leaving surgical tools inside the body.

-Following the establishment of the duty of care AND the breach of that duty of care, the next step in a medical malpractice suit is proving that the negligence of the healthcare professional directly caused you harm.
+Following the establishment of a duty of care AND the breach of that duty of care, the next step in a medical malpractice suit is proving that such negligence on behalf of the health care professional directly caused you mental and/or physical harm.
 It can be difficult to do this because the injuries caused by the acts of the professional’s negligence must be distinguished from your existing health condition or injuries.

 • Lost wages